ddellacosta/automation-service/README.md

 It communicates via MQTT and can automatically pull and use device and group information from Zigbee2MQTT, but it can potentially be used with anything that can communicate over MQTT.
 It provides a simple message protocol for starting, stopping, and scheduling automations over MQTT, and lets you write automations in Lua with [batteries-included helpers](docs/lua_api.md) by dropping scripts in the `lua-automations` directory.
 There is a custom card available for showing status information (and more soon) in Home Assistant as well, seen in the above screenshot.

-Right now this software is usable, but in a very alpha state.
-See [TODO](#todo) below.
+Right now this software is usable, but in an alpha state (see [issues](https://github.com/ddellacosta/automation-service/issues) for more).

 ## How It Works